AuenKr/open-code.nvim/DEVELOPMENT.md

 # Development Guide for Neovim Projects

-This document outlines the development workflow, testing setup, and requirements for working with Neovim Lua projects such as this configuration, Laravel Helper plugin, and OpenCode plugin.
+This document outlines the development workflow, testing setup, and requirements for working with Neovim Lua projects such as this configuration, Laravel Helper plugin, and Opencode plugin.

 ## Requirements